Pond size calculator

-Use this pond calculator to estimate your pond’s gallons, surface area, and surface acres.
+Use this pond calculator to estimate your pond's gallons, surface area, surface acres, and acre-feet.
 Choose your pond shape, enter your measurements in feet, and use the results to choose the right pond fountain, aerator, or filter.

 Pond size determines which equipment actually fits your water.
-A solid estimate means you're comparing options based on something real, not guessing.
+A solid estimate means you are comparing options based on something real, not guessing.

 Select the shape that best matches your pond, then enter your measurements in feet.